Joseph Matino

 pct stop 300

-Step 2: Resize the Container Disk
+Step 2: Resize Container Storage

-pct resize 300 rootfs 30G
+pct resize 300 rootfs 60G

-• rootfs: The root file system of the container.
+• rootfs – The root filesystem of the container

-Step 3: Start the Container
+Step 3: Start and Verify

 pct start 300